gbhorwood/Gander/README.md

 If `GANDER_ENABLE_STACK_TIMERS` is set to `true`, each call to `Gander::track()` will log the elapsed time, in seconds, since the last call to `track`.

 ## Generating a client
 Data logged by Gander can be viewed with a javascript client that runs in your browser.
-A client can be created by calling the gander artisan command in the root directory of yor api.
+A client can be created by calling the gander artisan command in the root directory of your api.

 ```shell
 php artisan gbhorwood:gander --create-client